 Financial inclusion for safe water and sanitation helps women and their families break the cycle of poverty

-Written by Vedika Bhandarkar, Water.org's Chief Global Impact Officer
+Written by Vedika Bhandarkar, Water.org's Chief Operating Officer

 I started working at Water.org because I care about women and girls.
 Wondering why I would choose a water and sanitation organization if my first priority was helping women?
 When I worked in the corporate world, my personal giving was always focused on improving the lives of women and girls.
 In donating to programs focused on their empowerment, I quickly recognized that the effects of the global water crisis kept many women and their daughters trapped in a cycle of poverty.
 Water.org makes access to safe water and sanitation possible for women, girls, and families in need by making small, affordable loans available to them.